zivavu/arcDrawer/README.md

 Ctrl + R to clear the drawing area

 Arrow keys are used to set the direction of shadow when it is enabled

+Sadly but blur works well only on Firefox browser atm